duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 (db-opmanual-dtbattery-v1-discharging)=
 ### Discharging

-The output ports A and B have an unloaded output voltage around 5.1V.
-To turn the outputs on simply plug in a load on port A/B, for example a Raspberry Pi and a Duckietown Hut, or push the button.
+The output ports A and B have an unloaded output voltage of around 5.1V.
+To turn the outputs on simply plug in a load on port A/B, for example, a Raspberry Pi and a Duckietown Hut, or push the button.

 The output ports will automatically turn off if less than 100mA is being drawn.